 - Results from the EHS online "Training Needs Assessment" application

 Once your safety training needs have been determined, you are responsible for completing the on-line courses, and scheduling the in-person courses, in a timely manner.

 In addition to courses required by your supervisor or as a result of your Training Needs Assessment, you must complete and maintain certification in the following courses in order to work in the CIF labs.
 These requirements are clearly posted at the entrance to each lab.
 We independently enforce compliance with X-ray safety training.

 |Lab Safety - Compressed Gas Cylinders||X|

 *NOTE: We actively monitor compliance with X-ray safety training

-Completing the EH&S Training Needs Assessment Program
+Complete the EH&S Safety Training Needs Assessment

 CIF also provides training for the departmental autoclaves located in Gilman and Hach Hall.
 Please complete the EH&S on-line course "Autoclave Safety" before requesting access to the autoclaves.
 In addition to safety information, this course contains a wealth of useful information about good autoclave practices.
 You should also watch the short videos linked below about proper and improper autoclave loading procedures.

 EH&S Laboratory Safety Manual

 EH&S has prepared a detailed Laboratory Safety Manual that covers many of the safety situations you might encounter in a research or instrumentation lab.
 Because the content is continually being updated, we have provided links (usually desktop icons) to the EH&S host on many of the computers in the instrumentation labs.